-Module Number Module Name Responsible Lecturer CMS-SKL Soft Skills Prof. Dr. Martin Weigert martin.weigert@tu-dresden.de Qualification Objectives Students possess the scientific working methods and are familiar with the principles of good scientific practice.
+Module Number Module Name Responsible Lecturer CMS-SKL Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students possess the scientific working methods and are familiar with the principles of good scientific practice.
 They know the DFG rules on good scientific practice and how these are implemented at TU Dresden.
 They are familiar with the basic of scientific working methods (epistemology according to Laplcae, literature research, presentation techniques, writing techniques).
 They can communicate expertly in the English language and independently write academic essays.
 Content The module includes gaining or improving German and English language proficiency, or in other languages in exceptional cases.
 Language skills in German can be gained at any level of the European Framework of Reference for Languages.
 Language skills in English can be acquired at level C1 or higher of the European Framework of Reference for Languages.
 If a student proves that he or she already has a command of both German and English at level C1 or higher, courses in other languages are also permitted.
 In addition, the module includes compulsory training in good scientific practice, scientific ethics and scientific working methodology.
 Teaching and Learning Methods The module includes lectures amounting to 2 lecture hours per week and language courses amounting to 2 lecture hours per week, plus independent study.
 Language courses have to be chosen from the language education programme of Technische Universität Dresden (Catalogue of the Language and Culture Learning Center, LSK; TUDIAS Catalogue).
 Prerequisites for Participation No previous specialist knowledge i s required.
-Usability This module is a compulsory mo programme Computational Model odule, within the Master degree ling and Simulation programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+Usability This module is a compulsory mo Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
 The module examination consists of a 15 minute presentation in English and, if necessary, the language course qualification.
-Credit Points and Grades 5 credit points can be earned by co grade results from the unweighted mpleting the module.
-The module l average of the graded work.
-Frequency of the Module The module is offered each year di uring the winter semester.
+Credit Points and Grades 5 credit points can be earned by completing the module.
+The module grade results from the unweighted average of the graded work.
+Frequency of the Module The module is offered each year do uring the winter semester.
 Workload The total workload is 150 hours.